pgmoneta/pgmoneta/doc/man/pgmoneta-walinfo.1.rst

 To display information in JSON format:

     pgmoneta-walinfo -F json /path/to/walfile

+To analyze WAL files from a TAR archive:

+    pgmoneta-walinfo /path/to/wal_backup.tar.gz

 To display information and translate the OIDs to the corresponding object names: